 The Low-Income Historic Housing Rehabilitation Program was created to encourage the repair and rehabilitation of historic residential properties that provide housing opportunities.
-The program funds critical building maintenance; structural stabilization work; repair and restoration of historic features; reconstruction of missing historic details; and/or in-kind replacement of deteriorated historic elements, exterior rehabilitation, repair and restoration work that meets city historic property guidelines.
+This program funds critical building maintenance; structural stabilization work; repair and restoration of historic features; reconstruction of missing historic details; and/or in-kind replacement of deteriorated historic elements, exterior rehabilitation, repair and restoration work that meets city historic property guidelines.

 - Warehouse and Threatened Building Program

 This program is available helping property owners rehabilitate threatened historic buildings and historic downtown warehouses returning them to a viable use.
 Eligible buildings are either located in the downtown Warehouse Overlay District (generally bound by Seventh Street, Third Avenue, Lincoln Street and Madison Street).
 Or, they are located elsewhere in the city but are severely threatened either by their deteriorated condition or possible demolition.

 - State, Federal and Other Incentives